hmyuuu/kirin/docs/cookbook/foodlang/cf_rewrite.md

         return RewriteResult(has_done_something=True) # (5)!
 ```

-1. Import the control flow dialect `cf` which is what Python `if else` statement compiles to by default in the `basic` dialect group.
+1. Import the control flow dialect `cf` which is what Python's `if else` statement compiles to by default in the `basic` dialect group.
 2. Import the `RewriteRule` class from the `rewrite` module.
 3. This is the signature of `rewrite_Statement` method.
-Your IDE should hint you the type signature so you can auto-complete it.
+Your IDE should hint the type signature so you can auto-complete it.
 4. Check if the statement is a `ConditionalBranch` statement.
 If it is not, return an empty `RewriteResult`.
 5. Replace the `ConditionalBranch` statement with a `RandomBranch` statement and return a `RewriteResult` that indicates the rewrite has been done.
 Every statement has a [`replace_by`][kirin.ir.Statement.replace_by] method that replaces the statement with another statement.

 ### Adding to the decorator

+Now we can incorporate our new rewrite rule as part of the function that defines the `@food` decorator!

 ```python
 from kirin.ir import dialect_group